YesSeri/bubble-wrap/README.md

 # Bubblewrap

 A game written in Rust for the [WASM-4](https://wasm4.org) fantasy console.
+Music was made with [RustMusic4Wasm4](https://github.com/YesSeri/RustMusic4Wasm4)

 ## Smaller size tips